 ViewDockX is a tool for the interactive analysis of molecular docking results.
 Users can click through a list of docked compounds (or different poses of the same compound) to view them individually in the context of a binding site.
 Results can be sorted, rated, and saved, and scores or other numerical descriptors can be plotted.
-See also: hbonds, clashes, an example file of compounds docked to H-ras (the protein part of PDB entry 121p)
+See also: open formats, hbonds, clashes, an example file of compounds docked to H-ras (the protein part of PDB entry 121p)

 After one or more files of docking results have been opened, a table listing the different compounds or poses can be shown by starting ViewDockX from the Tools menu or by using the command:

 ...the latter to limit the table to only a subset of the docked compound models currently open.
 The table and associated plots can be manipulated like other panels in ChimeraX (more...).

 In the table of docking results, the rows are different compounds or different positions of a compound, and the columns show additional data read from the input, typically including compound names and docking scores.

 The checkboxes in the first column control which docked compounds are shown.
 Clicking anywhere on a row checks the corresponding box and unchecks the others.
 Clicking directly on the boxes allows showing multiple compounds at the same time.

 The second and third columns are generated automatically:

 Any additional columns that appear when ViewDockX is first started reflect information read from the input file(s).

 A text-search box allows finding hits that contain terms of interest.
 A pull-down menu to the right of the search box can be used to adjust which of the available columns of information are shown in the table.
 Clicking a column header sorts by the values in that column.